cipherbite/cloud-projects/Infrastructure as Code (IaC)/Dynamic-Infrastructure-Provisioning.md

-## Terraforming AWS: A Comprehensive Hands-On Project
+# Terraforming AWS: A Comprehensive Hands-On Project

 This project provides a practical introduction to Infrastructure as Code (IaC) using Terraform to provision and manage AWS resources.
-By the end, you should have a good understanding and a solid foundation for building more complex cloud infrastructures.
+By the end, you'll have a solid foundation for building more complex cloud infrastructures.

 ## Table of Contents
 - [Introduction to Infrastructure as Code (IaC)](#introduction-to-infrastructure-as-code-iac)